gnikhilv/git-test/README.md

-This is nikhils first project on learning git
+This is my first project on learning git